abdolrhman/python-project/README.md

 ### Environment Variables

 Make sure you have a `.env` file inside the `src` folder with the following variables configured:
+> You can just copy the `.env.example` file, and then it should be all good.

 ```env
 # Database configuration